 2. Gross versus net income for “excluded shares” test

-The “excluded shares” exemption in the TOSI rules is a ‘get out of jail free’ card for shareholders who own 10% or more of certain of the issued shares of corporations in the ‘right’ type of business.
+The “excluded shares” exemption in the TOSI rules is a ‘get out of jail free’ card for shareholders who own shares representing at least 10% of votes and value in a corporation that carries on the ‘right’ type of business.
 Meeting the conditions for this exemption will allow the shareholder(s) to earn unlimited dividends and capital gains from these shares without TOSI ever applying.
 One of the required conditions is that less than 90% of the business income of the corporation for the last taxation year was from the provision of services (paragraph (a) of the “excluded shares” definition).
 In another words, the corporation meets this test as long as greater than 10% (for example, say 10.01%) of its business income is from, say, the selling of goods.
 The question then becomes: is it gross or net business income that is relevant for this test?
 The CRA‘s view from Q5 of the 2018 STEP Roundtable is that it is gross income that the definition refers to.
 The CRA uses the example of a plumber or contractor who provides services, but also sells replacement parts or construction materials.
 If 10% or more of gross income is from the sale of these parts or materials, then the shares of the corporation could potentially be excluded shares.
 However, the CRA cautions that income from the sale of goods could in some cases be considered income from provision of services where such income can reasonably be considered to be ‘necessary for or incidental to’ the provision of the services (to illustrate this, CRA uses the example of an office cleaning service that separately bills for cleaning supplies used).

 Using gross income to apply the 90%/10% test is a much more practical approach than requiring the taxpayers (and CRA field auditors) to figure out the net income from each activity.
 Business owners aiming to achieve excluded shares status should make sure 10.01% or more of the corporation’s revenue from its business is derived from the sale of goods or other activities not involving the provision of services (along with meeting all of the other conditions for “excluded shares”).
 This may require reviewing a company’s service offering and determining whether it is possible to separately invoice customers for goods sold as part of, but not ‘necessary for or incidental to’ the service offering.
 The temptation would be to inflate the price of the goods component of a sale while reducing the price of the service component, in order to satisfy the 10.01% threshold.
 However, the risk of doing so is that the CRA has the power to reallocate income between goods and services under section 68 of the Income Tax Act (the “Act”) if they believe the allocation to be unreasonable (note that unlike section 69, section 68 applies even to arm’s length transactions).